 Although they’re not a traveler favorite, in this specific scenario the right convertible pants can be used as both pants and shorts (or capris) depending on your preference.
 If activities such as trekking are your priority over fashion, these provide a functional option for you.

 When your outerwear options are minimal, make sure they are good quality in order to stay warm with less.
-Invest in a durable climate-controlled fleece or hoodie and waterproof jacket.
+Invest in a durable climate-controlled travel fleece or hoodie plus a waterproof jacket.
 Having the right 2-3 layers is all you need to stay warm when your goal is to pack light.

 You should always pack 2 pairs of shoes minimum (3 max).
 In following Deanne’s list I’ve chosen hiking trainers which can be worn in cold areas plus be used for trekking.
 I’ve also chosen functional travel sandals with a slightly stylish touch for warm areas.